 Sometimes, when using online services, you are asked for a pin number.
 Your pin number is typically the last four digits of your phone number.
 Give that a try.
 If it doesn't work, email Dina at firstname.lastname@example.org.
 She can look it up for you.

-You can apply for a temporary SAILS Library card.
+Anyone age 5 or older can apply for a temporary Acushnet Public Library card.
 Click here for more info.
 Normally, you can have a temporary card for 3 weeks before needing to visit a library in person for a permanent card.
-SAILS has extended the time to 60 days.
+SAILS has extended the time so that your temporary card will be good until at least July 1, 2020.
 With a temporary card, you will have immediate access to some online resources, like Overdrive and the statewide databases (both mentioned above).
 If you run into any issues with this, then reach out to us.
 Currently, the best way to reach us is by email.
-Our Library Director can be reached at firstname.lastname@example.org.
-You can also email the library's general account at email@example.com.
+Our Library Director can be reached at email@example.com.
+You can also email the library's general account at firstname.lastname@example.org.

 Library staff will make every attempt to update this page regularly.
 You can also follow us on Facebook.
 Currently, the best way to reach us is by email.
 Our Library Director can be reached at email@example.com.
 You can also email the library's general account at firstname.lastname@example.org.
 We thank you for your patience and understanding.